BAFurtado/PolicySpace/README.md

 metropolitan regions.

 Developed by Bernardo Alves Furtado, funded by Institute of Applied Economic Research (IPEA).
 The author acknowledges receiving a grant of productivity by National Council of Research (CNPq).
+Isaque Daniel Rocha Eberhardt and Francis Tseng were fundamental contributors (see below for participation details).

 This work is licensed under GNU General Public License v3.0